Jason Sudeikis: Charity work

 Sudeikis played on basketball teams at the 2011 and 2016 NBA All-Star Celebrity Game.

-He and other Kansas City celebrities have hosted the Big Slick for 10 years.
+He and other Kansas City celebrities have hosted the Big Slick for many years.
 The event raises money for the Cancer Center at Children's Mercy Hospital.
-So far, the event has raised more than $6 million for the cause.
+As of 2023, the event had raised more than $21 million for the cause.

-He hosted the benefit concert Thundergong! at the Uptown Theater in Kansas City, Missouri on November 3, 2018, for the charity foundation Steps of Faith which helps provide prosthetic legs and arms.
+Sudeikis hosted the benefit concert Thundergong! at the Uptown Theater in Kansas City on November 3, 2018, for the charity foundation Steps of Faith which helps provide prosthetic legs and arms.

 Personal life

 In June 2004, Sudeikis married American screenwriter Kay Cannon after five years together.
 The two were on The Second City Las Vegas cast together.
 They separated in 2008 and divorced in February 2010.

-In 2011, Sudeikis began dating American actress and filmmaker Olivia Wilde.
-The couple became engaged in January 2013.
-They have a son, born in April 2014, and a daughter, born in October 2016.
-Sudeikis and Wilde ended their relationship in November 2020.
+Sudeikis dated actress January Jones in 2010 and People reported in January 2011 that they had split.
+He was in a relationship with American actress and filmmaker Olivia Wilde from 2011 to 2020, and became engaged in January 2013 but never married.
+They have a son, born in April 2014 and a daughter, born in October 2016.
+After their breakup, Wilde was publicly served with court documents regarding child custody while she was on stage presenting her film Don't Worry Darling at CinemaCon 2022.
+Additionally, Sudeikis and Wilde were both sued by their former nanny for wrongful termination.

+Sudeikis is a WNBA fan and New York Liberty season ticket holder, as well as a Brooklyn Nets fan as he lives near the arena where both teams play.
+He is a supporter of Indiana Fever player Caitlin Clark.
+He has attended many of her college and professional games, even canceling a scheduled speaking appearance to attend a game.